 However, this is not what the Gomez Bible project did, although that is often the assumption or claim made about the Gomez, obviously by people who 1) don’t speak Spanish and 2) weren’t involved with the project.
 What actually happened is that the Gomez editors took the RV1909, which is now public domain, and, in so many words, tried to “fix” it, based many times on their own opinions, and in other places based on the opinions of non-Spanish-speakers (at least one must assume so based on the unbelievable ignorance of the opinions).
 Some specifics will be provided presently.

-Yet, the one unavoidable issue that Bro.
+The one unavoidable issue that Bro.
 Gomez and the revisors never addressed was that their project was completely and utterly unnecessary.
 Due to their ignorance of (and lack of research into) the existence of a faithful, true Reina-Valera, they assumed that God needed their help in producing what amounts to not a “Spanish King James Bible,” but (at best) a Spanish New King James Version, yet with an added sprinkling of doctrinal problems due to their own unfamiliarity with God’s word in their own language.
-(You may ask how a gringo can say such a thing, but the reality is that someone who approaches the scriptures in any language with the proper attitude {1 Thes.
-2:13} has a decided advantage over a Bible skeptic, no matter the level of skill in that language.)
+You may ask how a gringo can say such a thing, but the reality is that someone who approaches the scriptures in any language with the proper attitude (1 Thes.
+2:13) has a decided advantage over a Bible skeptic, no matter the level of skill in that language.
+Additionally, the author is no slouch when it comes to Spanish.
+In fact, I underwent my Greek and Hebrew training in Spanish, which is a skill very few in this field possess, native Spanish speaker or no.

 In the end, the entire Gomez Bible project was unnecessary, because God had already provided His words in Spanish in 1865.
 By deciding that they were the ones to “fix” the Spanish Bible instead of searching diligently to see what God had already done, they put themselves in the place of the Holy Spirit, and have, as a result, led thousands of gringos and tens of thousands of Latinos astray with a corrupt “Bible.”
 People may be saved through their book, but it’s not the scriptures, and never will be.